infinum/eightshift-docs/website/docs/basics/blocks-faq.md

 ### Do you support block variations, and how can I use them?

 Yes, we do.
 All block variations are located in the `src/Blocks/variations` folder.
-For more information about this, please check the [variations](blocks-variations) chapter.
+For more information about this, please check the [variations](blocks-variations) chapter and check out our [blog post](/blog/block-variations/) where we explain step-by-step how to register a new block variation.

 ### Do you support patterns, and how can I use them?

 Yes, we do.
 For more information, please read the [patterns](blocks-patterns) chapter.
+We also have a blog post that describes [Block Patterns](/blog/block-patterns/) in more detail.

 ### What is a wrapper?